-When the installation and initial configuration are done, the Configuration is complete window appears, where you see:

-- A list of cameras and devices that are added to the system - A list of users who are added to the system - Addresses to the XProtect Web Client and XProtect Mobile client, which you can copy and share with your users
+- 16. When the installation and initial configuration are done, the Configuration is complete page appears, where you see: - A list of hardware devices that are added to the system - A list of users who are added to the system - Addresses to the XProtect Web Client and XProtect Mobile client, which you can share with your users

-When you click Close, the XProtect Smart Client opens and is ready to use.
+When you click Close, XProtect Smart Client opens and is ready to use.